unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial12.md

 ---
-layout: docs
-title: Rigid alignment
-section: "tutorials"
+id: tutorial12
+title: Parametric, non-rigid registration
 ---

-{% include head.html %}

-# Parametric, non-rigid registration:

 We have seen how non-rigid ICP can be used to establish correspondences.
 In this tutorial we discuss a different approach to model-fitting and non-rigid registration.
 We are formulating the registration problem as an optimization problem, which we optimize using gradient-based optimization.

 This registration is more general than ICP, in the sense that it can not only be used for surface-to-surface registration, but also for image-to-image-registration.
 In this tutorial we show the complete work-flow involved in a typical registration task, from building the Gaussian process model to performing the actual optimization.

 ##### Related resources